 Canadian Nature Photographer/Spherical Photography

-Rosauro Photography [wealth of information on this Cdn website]
+Rosauro Photography [lots of info on this Canadian website]

 360° Stitching Software~